Lakes Basin Recreation Area, California, USA

 Also known as: Gold Lake, Bear Lake, Round Lake, Salmon Lake, Sardine Lake, Long Lake

-Lakes Basin Recreation Area visitor and community guide
+- Lakes Basin Recreation Area Map

 The many small lakes in the Lakes Basin Recreation Area of California’s Gold Country never fail to please.
 The 20+ named lakes draw outdoor adventurers on a regular basis, often as repeat visitors.
 The Lakes Basin Recreation Area occupies a spot within the million-acre Plumas National Forest about an hour and a half north of Lake Tahoe.
 Plumas National Forest is bordered by Lassen Volcanic National Park and Lassen National Forest on the north and El Dorado National Forest on the south, so the area offers millions of acres of public lands protected within the northern Sierra Nevada Mountains.